-As the primary mental health service provider for students on the U.T. campus, the Counseling and Mental Health Center (CMHC) includes psychologists, psychiatrists, social workers, licensed professional counselors, and professionals from a variety of other disciplines.
+As the primary mental health service provider for students on the UT campus, the Counseling and Mental Health Center (CMHC) includes psychologists, psychiatrists, social workers, licensed professional counselors, and professionals from a variety of other disciplines.
 Similarly, our training programs are enriched by trainees from various mental health disciplines.
-Our psychology interns thus have the opportunity to work closely with staff and trainees representing diverse professional backgrounds.
+Our psychology interns thus have the opportunity to work closely with staff and trainees representing different professional backgrounds.

-Philosophy of Change.
 The Counseling and Mental Health Center (CMHC) bases its services on the belief that change is an enduring element of the human condition; that perceptions, capabilities, beliefs, emotions, and actions can be intentionally modified with appropriate challenge and support.
 Further, we believe that such change employs not only self-direction, but also the assistance of supportive relationships.
 As university students encounter their developmental tasks and issues, they require mental and emotional knowledge and skills if they are to achieve their potential for enhancing their own personal and social development.

 As a multidisciplinary mental health agency, our mission is to provide the UT student body with high quality services that promote their ability to develop academic competence, emotional stability, healthy relationships, life-long learning styles, and effective decision-making skills.
 Since students enter university with varying capabilities and sociocultural backgrounds, we plan our interventions to meet the unique needs of individuals, while also attending to the concerns of specific populations.
 Taking a community mental health and life-span developmental perspective, we strive to provide primary, secondary and tertiary prevention/intervention services for the well-being of the student body.